goshatch/gosha.net/README.md

 The code for this website is available under the MIT License.
 See LICENSE for the full text.

-Please note that while the source code is freely reusable, content and assets included in this repository are copyrighted, most of the time by me, and by others when specifified.
+Please note that while the source code is freely reusable, content and assets included in this repository are copyrighted, most of the time by me, and by others when specified.
 You are free to reuse the source code, but please do not copy or reuse images or other assets without permission.

 The contents of the following directories are excluded from the MIT License and may not be reused: